Service Detail

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Logistics hub construction for properties that combine warehousing, dispatch, circulation, and support facilities in one coordinated development.
+Logistics hub construction in San Marcos for properties that combine warehousing, dispatch, circulation, and support facilities — with Logistics Park 35 positioning, I-35 access planning, and Hays County limestone site management built into the delivery strategy.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep logistics hub construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-The site performs with fewer operational bottlenecks because freight movement, support spaces, and building turnover are planned together.
+The site performs with fewer operational bottlenecks because freight movement, support spaces, and building turnover are planned together — with I-35 access, Hays County limestone subbase, TCEQ stormwater compliance, and the operational requirements of regional logistics users all reflected in the delivery strategy.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?